DTPreda/feup-sope-proj/proj-2/src_v2/README.md

 - Every request must have a response.
 - The points of communication are:
   - A public FIFO, through which requests are sent.
     - A private FIFO per thread created, trough which the Server response will be sent, whose name's will have the structure ```/tmp/pid.tid```, where:
       - pid - Client's process identifier
         - tid - thread identifier
 - Messages are sent via the same struct, which is given as ```struct msg{int i; int t; pid_t pid; pthread_t tid; int res};```, where:
   - i - request ID
   - t - task weight
   - pid - process identifier
   - tid - thread identifier
   - res - if coming from Client, always -1, if coming from Server, either the result given by the task execution or -1 if the service has ended

-## Code structure
+## Client code structure

 Code separation was heavily taken into account, as to follow the Single Responsibility Principle.
 Each module serves a distinct purpose, and here, it was decided to keep them in the same file due to the reduced size of each one, as well as the similarities between the objectives of each function.
-As such, the code can be broken down into 3 major components, which are:
+As such, the Client's code can be broken down into 3 major components, which are:

 - main - The main function responsible for the creation of each thread.

 - Requests - The set of functions responsible for creating the request, sending it and waiting for its response.
-The main functions belonging to this area are the ```request, request_setup, make_request and get_result ```
+The main functions belonging to this area are the ```request, request_setup, make_request and get_result```

 - Utilities - The set of utilitarian functions responsible for all the other tasks, such as registering the operations in stdout, verifying if the arguments are valid or finding the time passed since the start of execution.